Ways to pay for study

 StudyLink student loan or student allowance

 You can still apply to StudyLink for a student loan, a student allowance and course-related costs.
+This is only available for domestic students.

 You can get a Student Loan to pay your study fees, your course-related costs and your living costs.
 If none of the other options on this page are relevant to you, you should consider applying to StudyLink for a student loan to pay for your study.